Game-X-Coin/gxc-contracts-v1/contracts/gxc.bios/README.md

 void init();
 ```

-action to create the necessary users
+action to create the necessary accounts.

 **Available Accounts**